yumingchangsabodota/BCN_translations/README.md

 # local-turtle-explorer

+If you are a TRTL, explorer other TRTLs locally!

 Just download and extract the release .zip file.
 You will find Local_Turtle_Explorer.exe there.

 When you start the local explorer, it will initiate the RPC daemon itself, there is nothing else you need to do.